Poofjunior/website/about.md

 # {{ page.title }}

 I graduated from [Harvey Mudd College](https://www.hmc.edu/) back in 2014 with a B.S in Engineering.
-Since then, I've served the forces of [Mayfield](https://www.heykuri.com/blog/important_difficult_announcement/) Robotics and later [Synthego](https://www.synthego.com/) wearing various mechatronics, electrical, and software hats.
+Since then, I've served the forces of [Mayfield](https://www.heykuri.com/blog/important_difficult_announcement/) Robotics, [Synthego](https://www.synthego.com/), and [Machine Agency](https://machineagency.github.io/) wearing various mechatronics, electrical, and software hats.
-These days, I'm a researcher at [Machine Agency](https://machineagency.github.io/) by day and a [Hackaday](http://hackaday.com/author/doublejumpelectric/) writer on some nights.
+These days, I'm an engineer by day at the [Allen Institute](https://alleninstitute.org/division/neural-dynamics/) by day and a [Hackaday](http://hackaday.com/author/doublejumpelectric/) writer on some nights.

-For me, engineering hasn't come without it's growing pains.
+For me, engineering hasn't come without its growing pains.
 Whether it's the fact that some concepts don't easily lend themselves to analogies from real life, or whether they haven't received the treatment of a well-tackled explanation, some things just don't make sense the first time you read/try/combust them.

 I started these pages with two driving thoughts: